Perkedel/After-Church/SECURITY.md

 # Security Policy
 Report Vulnerability & Threats in the lore &/or lore displayability.
+Use this only if the issue shall not be publicly shown & could enrage the lore holder if they knew that we're discussing the drama.

 Example:
 - Parts that has to be censored in certain region due to political correctness enforcements
 - Trauma that affects group of people
 - Ban & block potential for showing certain part of lore
+- Newly found terrible behaviour of the lore holders
+- what else?

 ## Supported Versions